 Avoiding Holiday and Wintertime Stress for Caregivers

-The winter months can be a stressful time.
-Many different holidays are celebrated which means an increase in family and social gatherings and spending more money.
-For a transplant caregiver, the winter months and holidays can feel like an additional burden to his or her already hectic life.
-The following are some ways to enjoy the winter and holiday months and avoid stress:
+Holiday months can be a stressful time with an increase in family and social gatherings and expenses.
+The following are some ways to enjoy the winter and holiday months and manage stress:

 Continue to eat, drink and exercise as you normally would.